mhgue/ble_spo2/README.md

 Getting
 * `g-io-error-quark: GDBus.Error:org.bluez.Error.Failed: Input/output error (36)`
-your SpO2 device is not initialized (see Using BLE with Ubuntu Linux)
+your SpO2 device is not initialized (see Using BLE with Ubuntu Linux) or blocked.
+To unblock do `rfkill unblock all`.

 ## Actions
 Any command for the underlying shell can be used for action to take place is threshold is reached.